 Using CRAFT to earn Leed credits

-CRAFT’s commitment to using certified wood (as evidenced by the SFI® Chain of Custody certification of all its products) along with its use of low-emitting materials (as verified by its GREENGUARD® Gold certification) are product attributes that will help a project team attempting LEED® certification to achieve points in at least two different credit categories.
+Indoor Environment Quality, Energy, and Material are core common categories to the established green rating systems.
+CRAFT’s commitment to using certified wood (as evidenced by the SFI Chain of Custody certification of all its products) along with its use of low-emitting materials (as verified by its GREENGUARD® Gold and Red List Free® certification), and lifecycle assessment (as verified by its Environmental Product Declaration) are product attributes that will help a project team attempting certification in a green building rating systems.

 Earning LEED Points With Certified Wood

 Building Operations and Maintenance (LEED O+M) are eligible for the ACP.
 This means using wood products certified to SFI can help achieve points in the “ongoing purchasing and renovations” credits in LEED v4.
 The ACP can also help achieve points in the “sustainable purchasing credits” in LEED 2009 when wood products certified to SFI are used.